samridhi04-code/blob/README.md

   <img src="https://raw.githubusercontent.com/fastender/homeassistant/master/logos/case.jpg" alt="The Blob" width="200">
 </h4>

 <p align="center"><font size="4">The Blob connects the electrical installation of the house with the computer network and the Internet.
-In this way it enables central control of intelligent building technology via a large number of operating devices - regardless of location.
+In this way, it enables central control of intelligent building technology via a large number of operating devices - regardless of location.
 In addition, numerous other technologies such as door intercoms, cameras and audio systems as well as third-party systems for the sanitary, kitchen and entertainment areas can be seamlessly integrated into the building control system.<br></br>The Blob is designed to provide numerous advantages such as the benefits of mobile technology control, as well as the full experience with maximum convenience, security and energy efficiency.
 At the same time, the sexy Home Assistant interface makes the control of intelligent technology a pleasure by allowing complex systems to be controlled easily - with just one finger.</p>